lenovo-rui/lico-doc/LiCO Quick Installation Guide v3.0.1.md

 >**NOTE:**
 >
->If using IB for Application network configuration, config will show ***fail*** when restart network service.
-You see this error because IB driver and service is not well installed, LiCO will take care of them later, So don't worry about it.
+>If using IB for application network configuration, config will show ***fail*** when restart network service.
+You see this error because IB driver and service is not well installed.
+LiCO will take care of them later, don't worry about it.

 ##Step 4: Copy LiCO package and extract it to a directory.

-##Step 5: Copy OS ISO image to LiCO folder, e.g. "/lico_3.x/packages/os"
+##Step 5: Copy OS iso image to LiCO folder, e.g. "/lico_3.x/packages/os"

 >**NOTE:**
 >
 >If installing CentOS, please download CentOS-*-DVD.iso to LiCO folder, e.g. "/lico_3.x/packages/os".

-##Step 6: Modify the configuration file
+##Step 6: Modify cluster configuration file

     [root@mgt ~]# cd /lico_3.x/etc/
     [root@mgt etc]# vi cluster.conf